JWBurgers/deciphering-bitcoin/References.md

 Hou, Victor.
 1997.
 Derivatives and dialectics: The evolution of the Chinese futures markets. *New York University Law Review*, 72, 175-231.

+Hudson, Michael.
+1992.
+Did the Phoenicians Introduce the Idea of Interest to Greece and Italy?
+And if So, When?
+In *Greece between East and West*, ed.
+G. Kopcke and I. Tokumaru, 128-43.
+Mainz: Verlag Philipp von Zabern.

+Hudson, Michael.
+2004a.
+The archeology of money: Debt versus barter theories of money's origins.
+In *Credit and State Theories of Money: The Contributions of A. Mitchell Innes", ed.
+L. Wray, 99-127.
+Cheltenham, UK: Edward Elgar.

+Hudson, Michael.
+2004b.
+The development of money-of-account in Sumer's temples.
+In *Creating Economic Order: Record-Keeping, Standardization, and the Development of Accounting in the Near East*, ed.
+M. Hudson and C. Wunsch, 303-29.
+Bethesda, MD: CDL Press.

 Humphrey, David, Lawrence Pulley, and Jukka Vesala.
 1996.
 Cash, paper, and electronic payments: A cross-country analysis. *Journal of Money, Credit, and Banking*, 28, 914-39.

 Humphrey, David, Setsuya Sato, Masayoshi Tsurumi, and Jukka Vesala.
 1996.
 The evolution of payments in Europe, Japan, and the United States: Lessons for emerging market economies. *Policy Research Working Paper*, no. 1676, the World Bank.

+Humphrey, Thomas.
+1998.
+Mercantilists and classicals: Insights from doctrinal history. *FRB Richmond Economic Quarterly*, 85, 55-82.

 Hunt, Bishop.
 1935.
 The joint-stock company in England, 1800-1825. *Journal of Political Economy*, 43, 1-33.

 Hunt, Edwin.
 1994. *The Medieval Super-Companies: A Study of the Peruzzi Company of Florence*.
 Cambridge: Cambridge University Press.

 Ireland, Paddy.
 1984.
 The rise of the limited liability company. *International Journal of the Sociology of the Law*, 12, 239-60.

+Irigoin, Alejandra.
+2018.
+Global silver: Bullion or specie?
+Supply and demand in the making of the early modern global economy. *Economic History Working Papers*, no. 285.
+Available at [https://mpra.ub.uni-muenchen.de/88859/1/MPRA_paper_88859.pdf](https://mpra.ub.uni-muenchen.de/88859/1/MPRA_paper_88859.pdf).

 Jacobs, Joseph.
 1893. *The Jews of Angevin England*.
 London: David Nutt.